25 memorable TV teachers

 Ron Galella Collection // Getty Images

-As its name suggests, “Boston Public” is a show about a public school in Boston, specifically focusing on the complex storylines of the school’s teachers and students in and out of the classroom.
-One of those teachers is Marla Hendricks (Loretta Devine), a social studies teacher who struggles to manage her mental health.
+Like its name suggests, “Boston Public” is a show about a public school in Boston, specifically focusing on the complex story lines of the schools’ teachers and students, both in and out of the classroom.
+One of those teachers is Marla Hendricks, a social studies teacher who struggles to manage her mental health.

-“King of the Hill” is a popular adult animated sitcom that ran for more than 250 episodes between the years 1997 and 2010.
-The show focuses on the adventures of protagonist Hank Hill (voiced by Mike Judge), a propane salesman living in Texas with his eclectic family.
-Hank’s egotistical yet caring wife Peggy (voiced by Kathy Najimy) holds many jobs throughout the series—from writer to sculptor—though her primary gig is as a substitute teacher at a middle school.
+“King of the Hill” is a popular adult animated sitcom that ran for more than 250 episodes between the years 1997–2010.
+The show focuses on the adventures of protagonist Hank Hill, a propane salesman living in Texas with his eclectic family.
+Hank’s egotistical yet caring wife Peggy holds many jobs throughout the series—from writer to sculptor—though her primary gig is as a substitute teacher at a middle school.

 You may also like: The 100 best TV shows of all time

 Played by the brilliant Viola Davis, Annalise Keating is the protagonist of the Shondaland production “How to Get Away with Murder.”
 Keating is an esteemed professor of law and defense attorney who, along with a group of star students, gets involved in a murder plot.

 “Welcome Back, Kotter” is a ’70s sitcom that tells the story of Gabe Kotter, who returns to his own high school to teach a class of disobedient kids known as the “Sweathogs.”
 Having been a part of the remedial class himself, Kotter is dedicated to helping his students and determined to make changes at the school.